Maxhu787/anon-board/TEMP.md

 # anon-board

-- set button gloabl active pressed style
 - db schema for posts
+- figure out where to put the theme button
 - add line breaks in posts
 - post page
 - loading skeletons